hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 }
 ```

+Whenever you want to access a variable on another object you would now use the appropriate getter or setter method.
+Note that you can still access the variable directly if it the objects own variable.
+An object is allowed to modify it's own state as it sees fit.

+Using getters and setters still doesn't prevent us from accessing the properties directly from other objects so we need a bit of self control to make sure we stick to this method and actually write/use the getters/setters.

 This has a number of advantages over direct access:
 1. If a getter does not exist then you cannot read the variable.
 If a setter does not exist then you cannot change the value of the variable.
 This communicates clearly the level of access allowed to anyone reading the code.
 2. You can add additional code to the setter to do validation of the new value to ensure it will not break the object.